Accounting & Financing Working Group

 Chris Wimsatt

-3. Advocate for continuation and expansion of alternative financing, including but not limited to:
+4. Advocate for continuation and expansion of alternative financing for airport projects

 Membership Engagement Working Group